-It should be noted that application of the Interconnection Allowance (or part thereof) relates only to those boundaries which divide the system into two contiguous parts, the smaller of which contains more than 1500MW of demand.
+Please note that application of the Interconnection Allowance (or part thereof) relates only to those boundaries, which divide the system into two contiguous parts, the smaller of which contains more than 1500MW of demand.
 For this boundary, Interconnection allowance is applicable and is added to the Planned Transfer to give the required capability for the boundary.

-The required transfer capability from 2007/08 indicates the need to reinforce the transmission system in this location.
-The proposed Beauly to Denny reinforcement outlined for the North West boundary will also increase the capacity of this boundary.
+The required transfer capability from 2009/10 indicates the need to reinforce the transmission system in this location.
+The new Inverarnan substation, described under Boundary B3 and due for completion in 2009/10, provides some additional capacity for Boundary B4.
+The proposed Beauly to Denny reinforcement outlined for the north west boundary, due for completion in 2012, will substantially increase the capacity of this boundary.
 The Beauly to Denny reinforcement comprises the replacement of the existing 132kV double circuit tower line between Beauly, Fort Augustus, Errochty and Bonnybridge, by a new 400kV double circuit tower line terminating at Denny near Bonnybridge.
-Subject to the outcome of the Public Inquiry into the Beauly/Denny reinforcement and the timely granting of planning consents, this reinforcement will increase the boundary capability from 1500MW to around 2500MW by 2011/12.
-The increase in boundary capacity from 2007/08 to 2008/09 is due to the introduction of the proposed new substation at the north end of Loch Lomond as described in the Boundary 3 commentary above and the introduction of reactive compensation at Tealing.
+These reinforcements will increase the boundary capability from 1500MW to around 1800MW by 2009, and to around 3000MW by 2012.

-The growing volume of renewable generation connections in the SHETL area means that further reinforcement across this boundary is required.
-Due to a voltage restriction in 2011/12, reactive compensation in the SPT area is required which increases the boundary capability to around 3000MW.
-Depending on the volume of future renewable generation applications, additional reinforcement of this boundary could be required.
-This could include the creation of a 400kV ring from Denny to Kincardine (via Errochty, Fort Augustus, Beauly, Keith, Kintore and Tealing).
+The increasing volume of renewable generation in the SHETL area suggests that further reinforcement of this boundary may be required.
+This could include the development of a 400kV ring from Denny to Kincardine (via Errochty, Fort Augustus, Beauly, Keith, Kintore and Tealing).
 As described above, the 400kV ring can be achieved by making use of the proposed new line routes established between Beauly and Denny and between Beauly and Keith/Blackhillock, and using existing infrastructure from Keith down the east coast to Kincardine which is already constructed to 400kV.